GwendolynK-zz/golang-echo/README.md

 ## Known bugs:

- - on MacOS, the `-white` option appears pink.
+ - On MacOS, the `-white` option appears pink.
- - dose not `error:` on unknown flag.
+ - Does not `error:` an unknown flag.

 <br>